 Our new online service for exams from 2020 - FAQs

 We now have a completely new system supporting our new exam booking service.
 This allows us to offer a better service to teachers, learners and parents.
-However, our new system is not compatible with the old system, and we are unable to run them both together or provide access to previous records for customers after 31 July 2020.
+However, our new system is not compatible with the old system, and we are unable to run them both together or provide access to previous records for customers.

 We will continue to keep a record of all exams taken between 1994 and 2019.
 However, you will no longer have access to this information via your online account.

 You can always ask someone to book exams on your behalf.
 This could be the parent/carer of a candidate, a relative or a friend, or an adult candidate (aged 18 or over).
-We are unable to accept paper entry forms for the following exams taking place from January 2020: graded music exams (Practical and Music Theory), ARSM, Prep Test, Performance Assessment.
+We are unable to accept paper entry forms for the following exams: graded music exams, ARSM, Prep Test, Performance Assessment.

-You can register and create your new account now.
-You can click here or go to the Login button on our website, choose ‘Register – Exams from 2020’ and then complete the online form.
+You can click here or go to the Login button on our website, choose ‘Register’ and then complete the online form.
 You will need to create a unique username and password to do this.
 If you have an ABRSM applicant number please enter this when you register and use the same surname that you used to create your original account.
 This will allow us to link up your records.
 This is particularly important if you are a Visit Organiser as it allows us to add any pre-approved venues to your account.

 Our new online service is supported by new systems, which means we need to record your information in a different way.
-If you want to book exams taking place from January 2020 onwards, you will need to create a new account even if you have booked exams with us before and have an Applicant Number.
+If you want to book graded exams, ARSM exams, a Prep Test or Performance Assessment you will need to create a new account even if you have booked exams with us before and have an Applicant Number.

-We will no longer be using Applicant Numbers.
+We are no longer using Applicant Numbers.
 To set up your account you will need to create a username and password.
 You will then use these, instead of an Applicant Number, to log in.

 However, if you have an Applicant Number from previous exam bookings, you should enter it when you register to allow us to link your new account to your existing personal details. .
 This is particularly important if you are a Visit Organiser, as it will allow us to link your previous pre-approved visit venue to your new account.